biswa-mahanta/Actin-Filament-Bundling-Analysis/README.md

 * The *Bundle Analysis* program is designed to quantify actin filament crosslinking in a time-lapse movie.
 * The *Filament Length Quantification* program is designed to quantify the lengths of individual actin filaments present in the micrograph.

+The work is supported by NIH and by the Genetics and Cell Biology department of University of Minnesota, Twin-cities.

 ### Built With